Consensys/doc.teku/docs/how-to/troubleshoot/network.md

 Use [checkpoint sync](../../get-started/checkpoint-start.md) to sync Teku from a recent finalized checkpoint, bypassing the need to sync from genesis and enabling a quick synchronization process within minutes.
-To do this, use the [`--initial-state`](../../reference/cli/index.md#initial-state) CLI option which accepts a URL or file that provides a recent finalised `BeaconState`.
+To do this, use the [`--initial-state`](../../reference/cli/index.md#initial-state) CLI option which accepts a URL or file that provides a recent finalized `BeaconState`.
 Any syncronized beacon node can provide this from the standard API, and you can view [the list of public sources](https://eth-clients.github.io/checkpoint-sync-endpoints/).

 The [`--initial-state`](../../reference/cli/index.md#initial-state) option is only used when you first create a database.
 To